-Consequently, specific design provisions (i.e. safety systems) should be implemented to prevent and mitigate the radiological consequences of design basis accidents by preventing significant fuel damage and maintaining the integrity of the containment (i.e. by preserving the structural integrity of the containment and maintaining its associated systems10).
-The objective of the safety systems is to limit the radiological consequences for the public and the environment to the extent that no additional safety features or off-site protective actions are necessary for the protection of the public.
+Consequently, specific design provisions (i.e. safety systems) should be implemented to prevent and mitigate the radiological consequences of design basis accidents by preventing significant fuel damage and maintaining the integrity of the containment (i.e. by preserving the structural integrity of the containment and maintaining its associated systems11).
+The objective of the safety systems is to limit the radiological consequences for the public and the environment to the extent that no off-site protective actions are necessary.

-3.14 Design basis accidents originated by postulated initiating events that are not expected to occur during the lifetime of the plant.
-The most frequent accidents categorized as design basis accidents should have an expected frequency typically below 10-2 per reactor-year.
-Design basis accidents should include both rare single initiating events and frequent single initiating events that failed to be controlled at the second level of defence in depth.
-The set of postulated initiating events considered for design basis accidents should cover all challenges to the safety functions and barriers with which the safety systems are designed to cope.
-Safety systems designed to control design basis accidents should rely on automatic actuation and should avoid the need for short term operator actions.
-Safety systems should be designed and constructed as well as maintained to ensure sufficient reliability.
-Safety design concepts, such as conservative safety margins and redundancy, are required to be applied in their design and construction, and the environmental conditions considered in their qualification programme should correspond to the loads and adverse environmental conditions induced by design basis accidents, postulated internal and external hazards.
+3.14 Accidents conditions are originated from postulated initiating events that are not expected to occur during the lifetime of the plant.
+The most frequent accidents conditions are categorized as design basis accidents and should have an expected frequency typically below 10-2 per reactor-year.
+Design basis accidents should include both, infrequent and limiting faults as single initiating events due to failure of the first and the second levels of defence in depth.
+The safety systems should be designed to mitigate all the set of postulated initiating events considered for design basis accidents as challenges to the fulfilment of the safety functions or challenges to the barriers.
+Safety systems designed to control design basis accidents requiring a prompt and reliable action should rely on automatic actuation and the need for short term operator actions should be minimized.
+Safety systems should be designed, constructed and maintained to ensure sufficient reliability.
+Safety design concepts, such as conservative safety margins and redundancy, should be applied in their design and construction.
+The environmental conditions considered in their qualification programme should correspond to the loads and adverse environmental conditions induced by design basis accidents, postulated internal and external hazards.
 Further recommendations on the design of specific safety systems for nuclear power plants are provided in the corresponding Safety Guides [5-8].

-10 The containment and its associated systems are described in para.
+11 The containment and its associated systems are described in para.
 1.3 of SSG-53 [5].